 Engaging in moderately-intense cardiovascular activities such as walking, swimming, or jogging, causes you to breathe harder and your heart to beat faster.
 This also causes your muscle to use more glucose as a source of energy, and over time, this may increase glucose uptake into the cells, helping you maintain healthy blood glucose levels.

 However, these benefits may vary depending on the intensity and duration of the exercise.
 See also Best Foods To Lower And Regulate Blood Sugar.

 8. Aiding better sleep

-But take note that exercising less than 2 hours to bedtime may make it difficult for you to fall asleep.
+But take note that exercising less than 2 hours before bedtime may make it difficult for you to fall asleep.
 Also See, How To Get Better Sleep?

 9. It’s safe for most people

 Many people are interested in working out and staying healthy but are hesitant to start because they worry that the workout routine might be too hard for them.
 However, there are some safe workouts that are appropriate for most people, and cardiovascular exercise is one of them.